infinityPV/infinityPV_INA233_Arduino-library/README.md

 This product is _**open source**_!

-Please review the LICENSE.md file for license information.
+Please review the license.txt file for license information.

 If you have any questions or concerns on licensing, please contact info@infinitypv.com.